echorashmi/gv6-chrome-extension/TASKS.md

 Task 6: (Clean Ups)
 - Remove unused CSS and Imports: In App.tsx there are multiple CSS files that I can potentially remove.
 - getFeed is console logging twice, not sure why, will need to clean this up.
+- I added a "noImplicitAny": false in tsconfig.json, would want to set this to true to enable this back again.
+- Change getFeed to read from local file

 Setup Tasks: